ocupop/dartlang.org/src/_guides/get-started.md

 such as dart:io.
 If you want that level of control, you'll need to install an SDK.

-## Choose your target
+## What kind of application do you want to write?

-What kind of application do you want to write?
+(feedback: maybe make this more visual.
+What kind of app then leads to the relevant "Install" page.)

 This website includes information common to most Dart technologies, but you'll also want to check out the site that contains information